Skip to content

 hydra -L users.txt -P password.txt <IP or domain> http-{post/get}-form "/path:name=^USER^&password=^PASS^&enter=Sign+in:Login name or password is incorrect" -V

-# Use https-post-form mode for https, post or get can be obtained from Burpsuite.
-Also do capture the response for detailed info.
+# Use https-post-form mode for https, post, or get, which can be obtained from Burpsuite.
+Also, capture the response for detailed information.

 #Bruteforce can also be done by Burpsuite but it's slow, prefer Hydra!

-• Check if other services like FTP/SMB or anyothers which has upload privileges are getting reflected on web.
+• Check if other services like FTP/SMB or any other that has upload privileges are getting reflected on the web.

 #identifying endpoints using gobuster